 Supporting schools to ensure that all children, regardless of their financial background, get the most out of the school day.

 All too often, children from low-income families don’t have the resources they need for school and can’t easily afford to take part in school activities which cost money.
-School costs can put pressure on low-income families and mean that children are at risk of missing out on opportunities at school and feeling different, excluded and unhappy.
-This can undermine their health, wellbeing and potential attainment at school.
+School costs can put pressure on low-income families and put children at risk of missing out on opportunities and feeling different, excluded and unhappy.
+This can undermine their wellbeing and potential attainment at school.

 The Cost of the School Day involves children, parents and school staff in identifying cost barriers and in taking action to remove them.
 Our approach is based on research in Glasgow schools into financial barriers to participation and children’s views on the best ways to overcome them.

 Find out more about our research, use our resources and learn about the support we offer to local authorities and schools interested in poverty proofing their policies and practices:

 - Cost of the School Day - research and action for change

 - Why address the Cost of the School Day?

 - Cost of the School Day activity across Scotland